justinyates887/Eldara/content/Locations/Eldara/Kingdom of Lenthir/Kingdom of Lenthir.md

 **Religious groups**: Moderate influence tied to agricultural life.
 The seasonal Alorama ([[Viridia, God of Spring]], [[Solana, God of Summer]]) are widely honored, [[Therion, God of Harvest]] is beloved and celebrated, and [[Drezzar, God of Famine]] and [[Morthar, Bringer of Pestilence]] are propitiated out of fear.
 Religious leaders don't directly control policy, but harvest festivals, planting rituals, and appeasement ceremonies shape the agricultural calendar and community decisions.
 Ignoring religious customs around planting or harvest would be politically unwise for any local leader.

 **Wizards/Magical practitioners**: Almost no influence.
-So few mages live in Lenthir that they're not a political force.
+So few arcane mages live in Lenthir that they're not a political force.
+Divine practitioners (clerics, paladins, druids) have moderate influence through their religious roles but aren't politically organized as a magical class.
 The external magical enforcement contractors have no political involvement.

 **How do interest groups exercise their influence?**